gabriele-h/alma_xml_creator/README.md

 python create_xml test.csv test.xml
 ```

-Input is provided as the first cli-parameter, output as the second.
+Input is provided as the first argument, output as the second.